 Our second stop was less sentimental but far more necessary.
 Picking a tourist shop at random we bought our “orange gear.”
 It was vital for

 Decked out in our orange finery, we found a bar and began the all-day process of toasting to the king.

 Everywhere you looked was part of the festivities, so we picked directions randomly and started walking.
 The canals were filled with boats, decorated with orange and packed with people having a good time.
 The streets featured block after block of DJ’s blasting songs, each in the genre they specialized in, but all of them making people dance.
 We’d stop at a bar, raise a glass, make new friends, and then take one to go.

 It was a party that just kept moving and we had a blast.

 There was a big rave style concert in the city as well and if that’s your thing, it was probably a lot of fun too.
-But we’re more the street party type of people.
+We’re more the street party type of people, so we stuck to the main area.
 I guess you can attribute it to all of that time we spent living in New Orleans.
 We find embracing the chaos more fun than organized events usually.